foxkdev/svelte-awesome-forms/README.md

-# svelte-easy-form
+# svelte-awesome-form
-Easy Forms in Svelte
+Awesome Forms in Svelte